Fellatio: General

-Fellatio can be sexually arousing for both participants, and males who receive fellatio commonly experience orgasm and ejaculation of semen during the act.
-People may use fellatio as foreplay to sexually arouse their sex partner before vaginal or anal intercourse, or other sexual activity, or they may perform it as an erotic and physically intimate act in its own right.
-The sex partner may be of either sex.
-When the penis is thrust into someone's mouth, it may be called irrumatio, though the term is rarely used.

-The essential aspect of fellatio is oral stimulation of the penis through some combination of sucking, use of the tongue and lips, and movement of the mouth.
-One method is the sex partner taking the penis into the mouth and moving smoothly up and down the penis to a rhythm while being careful to avoid contact with the teeth.
-Fellatio may also include the oral stimulation of the scrotum, whether licking, sucking or taking the entire scrotum into the mouth.
-During the act, semen may be ejaculated into the partner's mouth.
+The essential aspect of fellatio is oral stimulation of the penis (including the shaft and glans) through sucking with the mouth, use of the tongue for licking, using the lips, or some combination.
+One method is the sex partner taking the penis into the mouth and moving smoothly up and down to a rhythm while being careful to avoid contact with the teeth.
+Fellatio also includes oral stimulation of the scrotum, whether licking, sucking or taking the entire scrotum into the mouth.
+During the act, orgasm may be achieved and semen may be ejaculated into the partner's mouth.
+When the penis is thrust into someone's mouth, it is called irrumatio, though the term is rarely used; "face-fucking" is a more prevalent colloquial term.

-It is difficult for some people to perform fellatio due to their sensitivities to the natural gag reflex.
-Different people have different sensitivities to the reflex, but some people learn to suppress the reflex.
-How much of the penis a partner can take into their mouth also depends on the size and length of the penis, and they most commonly only take the end of the penis into their mouth.
+Performing fellatio can trigger the gag reflex.

 It is physically possible for men with sufficient flexibility, penis size, or both, to perform fellatio on themselves as a form of masturbation, in an act called autofellatio.
-However, few men possess sufficient flexibility and penis length to safely perform the necessary frontbend.
+However, few men possess the flexibility and penis length to safely perform the necessary frontbend.

 Deposition of semen

 During fellatio, a partner may ingest semen from the penis.
-Nancy Friday's book, Men in Love – Men's Sexual Fantasies: The Triumph of Love over Rage (1982), suggests that swallowing semen is high on a man's intimacy scale.
 As late as 1976, some doctors were advising women in the eighth and ninth months of pregnancy not to swallow semen lest it induce premature labor, but it was later determined to be safe.

-The male whose penis is being stimulated during fellatio typically becomes sexually aroused.
+The receiver of fellatio typically becomes sexually aroused.
 Once the prerequisite level of sexual stimulation has been achieved and ejaculation becomes imminent, the semen may be discharged onto his partner.
 The male may position his penis prior to ejaculation so that semen will be deposited onto his partner's face (known as a "facial"), or other body part such as their neck, chest or breast.